jessegmeyerlab/proteomics-tutorial/manuscript.md

 Proteomics is the large scale study of protein structure and function from biological systems.
-"Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy for proteomics, in which proteins are hydrolyzed into peptide pieces for easier analysis.
+"Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy, in which proteins are hydrolyzed into peptide that are analyzed by mass spectrometry.
-Mass spectrometry is used to detect peptides.
-Proteomics studies can be applied to diverse studies, for example to identify and quantity proteins, but also to study protein-protein interactions, post-translational modifications, and protein stability.
+Proteomics studies can be applied to diverse studies ranging from simple protein identification to studies of protein-protein interactions, post-translational modifications, and protein stability.
-To collect these diverse types of information, there are diverse strategies for proteome analysis, and each step in the workflow is tunable.
+To enable this range of different experiments, there are diverse strategies for proteome analysis.
-The complexity and nuance of how proteomic workflows differ may be difficult to understand for new practitioners.
+The nuances of how proteomic workflows differ may be difficult to understand for new practitioners.
-Here, we provide a comprehensive tutorial of proteomics methods.
+Here, we provide a comprehensive tutorial of different proteomics methods.
 Our tutorial covers all necessary steps starting from protein extraction and ending with biological interpretation.
 We expect that this work will serve as a basic resource for new practitioners of the field of shotgun or bottom-up proteomics.